 I was diagnosed with pancreatic cancer in August of 2012.

 My wife noticed that I was jaundiced, and that my urine was very dark.
 We thought that there was something wrong and went to the doctor.

 Chemotherapy and a Second Opinion

 The doctors never told me the stage of my cancer diagnosis at that time.
 I decided to go to Henry Ford Hospital, in Detroit, Michigan, for treatment.
-My oncologist, Irina Dobrosotskaya, M.D., (known as Dr. D.) prescribed chemotherapy with FOLFIRINOX; I went in for an infusion for several hours and then wore a bag of chemo for two days.
+My oncologist, Irina Dobrosotskaya, M.D., (known as Dr. D, and now at the VA Hospital in Ann Arbor) prescribed chemotherapy with FOLFIRINOX; I went in for an infusion for several hours and then wore a bag of chemo for two days.
 I had this chemo every other week.
 The first time I received the chemo, I was horribly sick but the oncology nurses were wonderful in administering the proper anti-nausea drugs prior to the next infusion.
 This chemo treatment went from August through October of 2012.

 I returned home and to my doctor at Henry Ford.
 After I completed the first course of chemo, I was prescribed radiation for 28 days, with Dr. Munther Ajlouni.
 At the same time, I continued with chemo in pill form, in the morning and at night.
 I did the radiation/chemo in November and very early December 2012.
 After finishing the radiation treatments, I was allowed to let my body rest, to get ready for the January surgery.